Joan-Morillo/Gelato/README.md

 The solution has to be prepared to deal with incomplete/wrong/missing data. (e.g. discard incomplete rows)

 The database can be any open source relational database of your choice.

+## How to run it

+This script loads json information in a MySQL table, so it is required to have internet access and a MySQL database running in localhost.

+For running the script simply execute it: `python.exe gelato_assignment.py`.

+Also, you can pass the json url to be loaded and the table destination for this dataset: `python.exe gelato_assignment.py [url_to_json_file] [destination_table]`